Pradip-Kathiriya/Improving-Neural-Radiance-Field-Inference-by-Skipping-Empty-Space-in-Volume-Rendering-/README.md

 ## Project Description

+The goal of this project is to implement 'SparseLeap-an effective empty space skipping technique' during volume rendering phase of the NeRF(Neural Radiance Fields).

 ## What is NeRF (Neural Radiance Fields)?

 NeRF or better known as Neural Radiance Fields is a state-of-the-art method that generates novel views of complex scenes by optimizing an underlying